mikeerickson/node-express-api/README.md

 ## Requirements

-- Node MongDB, and npm
+- Node MongDB, npm, and nodemon*

+* If you dont use Nodemon (which you should), you just need to edit the package.json start script to call `node server.js`

 ## Installation